Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 References:

-The process of writing a resume can be difficult, especially in the case of having little to none of work experience.
-But, it’s important to remember that all people have to start somewhere .
-Fortunately, there are methods to make the most of your capabilities and achievements even if you’ve not had a formal employment before.
+Writing a resume may be difficult, especially in the case of having little to none of work experience.
+But, it’s important to realise that everyone has to begin somewhere, and there are methods to make the most of your talents and accomplishments even if you have not had a formal employment before.

-In writing your resume with no prior experience, it’s important to focus on transferable abilities.
-They are the qualities you’ve acquired through your involvement in like internships, volunteering, or extracurricular activities that can be applied to the job you want to do in your sector.
-As an example, if have been part of a student organisation or have had experience in leadership, teamwork, or event planning.
-Be sure to highlight the skills you have acquired and any achievements you’ve made within these fields.
+When writing a resume with no prior experience, it’s important to focus on transferable abilities.
+These are the skills were acquired through various activities like volunteering, internships or other extracurricular activities that are applicable to the position you are seeking in your sector.
+For instance, if you were a part of an organisation that was a student or have had knowledge of leadership, teamwork or event management.
+You should highlight your skills as well as any achievements you have achieved on these subjects.

-Here’s an example of the way to design your resume with no experience:
+Here is an example of the way to design your resume for someone with no experience:

 Qualifications Summary: